ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 A network operator wants to know the qualities of the hardware and software on the machines attached to their network.
-The process starts with some kind of Root of Trust, performs a series of measurements, and expresses this with an attestation as to the hardware and firmware/software which is running.
-This is a general description for which there are many specific use cases.
+The process starts with some kind of Root of Trust which performs a series of measurements, and expresses this with an attestation as to the hardware and firmware/software which is running.

+This is a general description for which there are many specific use cases, including {{I-D.fedorkow-rats-network-device-attestation}} section 1.2, "Software Inventory"

 ### Relying on an Attestation Server